Mayshabat/Ex2/README.md

 # Ex2 – AI Trends News Aggregator (MVP)

 ## 📌 Project Overview
-This project is a lightweight (MVP) web application that aggregates **trending AI and Machine Learning projects** from GitHub and presents them in a clean, Apple-inspired interface.
+A lightweight (MVP) web application that aggregates **trending AI and Machine Learning GitHub repositories** from the last 24 hours and presents them in a clean, Apple-inspired UI.

-The application allows users to generate short AI-powered summaries for each project using an external LLM (Groq), with the user’s API key stored **locally in the browser only**.
+Each project card allows the user to generate a short AI-powered summary using an external LLM (Groq).
+The API key is provided by the user and stored **locally in the browser only** (LocalStorage).

-The project is based on **end-to-end JavaScript technologies**, optimized for **Vercel**, and follows the course requirements strictly (no UI libraries).
+The project is built using **end-to-end JavaScript technologies**, optimized for **Vercel**, and follows the course requirements strictly (**no UI libraries used**).

 ---